 Soon, he started to hear from other people with spinal cord injuries who wanted to let him know how helpful his videos were.
 Family, friends, and loved ones of those living with spinal cord injuries also gave him positive feedback.
 To his surprise, he even heard from doctors, caregivers, therapists, and students learning about quadriplegia in medical school.

 Every day, more and more people discover the multitude of helpful videos Mason has personally worked so hard to create.
-He has hundreds of ideas left to offer, and he’s excited to continue on this path and further develop his channel to connect and talk with others.
+He’s looking forward to continuing to develop his channel to connect with others.

 Some of Mason’s most popular videos include: